 A strong Moon in one’s chart leads to a high position in life according to Hindu astrology.
 It also shows the health of an individual, especially in a female chart.
 It can show the beauty or the lack of it if it’s close to the ascendant.
 If it’s waxing during the time of birth, it grants a beautiful appearance; if it’s waning, the opposite is likely to be the case.

 According to astrology, you can plan certain activities depending on which zodiac sign the Moon is in.
 For example, when the Moon is in Aries, it’s good for starting things; when it’s in Aquarius, it’s excellent for social activities; when it’s in Scorpio, it’s good for magic workings; when it’s in Pisces, it’s good for meditation.
 When the Moon is void of course, it’s not good to start anything important (google “void of course moon dates”).

 An afflicted Moon in the twelfth house may cause the loss of or injury to the left eye, according to Hindu astrology.
-A weak moon in the eighth house can cause consumption.
-Moon is a benefic only when strong, according to vedic astrology.
+A weak Moon in the eighth house can cause consumption.
+Moon is benefic only when strong, according to Vedic astrology.
 According to medieval astrology, it’s benefic when in conjunction with benefic planets, and malefic – when in conjunction with malefic planets.